Chongjx/ip/docs/README.md

 `2.[E][✘] event 2 (At: 30 Sep 2020 03:00PM)`<br/>
 `3.[D][✘] deadline 3 (By: 30 Sep 2020 03:00PM)`

-### \#3: List all events and deadlines that occur on a specific date:
+### \#3: List all Events and Deadlines that occur on a specific date
-Find and display all the events and deadlines in the task list that occur on a specific date.
+Find and list all the Events and Deadlines in the task list that occur on a specific date.

 ### Usage